Jincan-Chen/Jincan-Chen.github.io/_pages/about.md

 # 👀 Part-times
 - 担任 Ecotoxicology and Environmental Safety，Scientific Report 和 Advanced Healthcare Materials等学术期刊审稿人.
+- Serves as a reviewer for academic journals such as *Ecotoxicology and Environmental Safety*, *Scientific Reports*, and *Advanced Healthcare Materials*.

 # 👀 Welcome to Xiamen, China!